TariqAHassan/SurveyExplorer/README.md

 ### Additional

-In order to be show in either the clustering or summary statistics plots, regions (countries or US States) are required to have at least ten observations.
+In order to be show in either the clustering or summary statistics plots, regions (countries or US States) are required to have at least fifteen observations.
 Whether or not a region meets this threshold can change as you filter the data (e.g., narrow the range of ages to include)

 ### Data Source